kar-dim/Watermarking-Accelerated/README.md

 - [CImg](https://cimg.eu/): A C++ library for image processing.
 - [inih](https://github.com/jtilly/inih): A lightweight C++ library for parsing .ini configuration files.

-# Additional Dependencies For Building
+# Additional Dependencies/Requirements

 - OpenCL implementation: The [OpenCL Headers](https://github.com/KhronosGroup/OpenCL-Headers), [OpenCL C++ Bindings](https://github.com/KhronosGroup/OpenCL-CLHPP) and [OpenCL Library file](https://github.com/KhronosGroup/OpenCL-SDK) are already included and configured for this project.
 - CUDA implementation: NVIDIA CUDA Toolkit is required for building.
+Minimum supported GPUs with Compute Capability 7.0 or newer, CUDA Toolkit 10.0 or newer.
 - CPU Implementation: Image libraries (libjpeg, libpng, libtiff etc) are included and utilized internally by CImg for loading and saving of images.
 - ArrayFire should be installed globally, with default installation options.
 Environment Variable "AF_PATH" will be defined automatically.
 - FFmpeg must exist on system PATH (Pre-build binaries already include FFmpeg binaries and DLLs).